 - Some states have placed relatively more polling places in majority-white areas than in majority-black or Hispanic areas.
 How might this affect voting rates?

-(Source: New York Times, “Why Alabama Has Made It Harder to Vote")
+(Source: New York Times, “Seven Ways Alabama Has Made It Harder to Vote")

 - Voter turnout is two to three times higher among people over 65 than among people aged 18-24.
 Voter turnout is also about double among the wealthy compared to the poor, and about double for those with graduate degrees compared to those with a high school diploma or less.
 Why might young people, poor people, or people with less education vote less often?